lian999111/CVDL-Parametrizable-Classification/README.md

 Performance of different losses are tested, including triplet loss and center loss.

 # How to use
 This project exploits 2 methods, triplet loss and center loss, to train a siamese network that learns to identify the similarity between 2 images.
 The project is written using **Tensorflow v2.0**.
-We recommend to run the codes in **Interactive Window** in Visual Code as we write the them in a cell-by-cell fashion.
+We recommend to run the codes in the **Interactive Window** in Visual Code as the codes are written in a cell-by-cell fashion.

 The repository is organized in such a way:
 1. The main training, including data pre-processing, and analysis of both methods are done in **main_triplet_loss.py** and **main_center_loss.py**